ibm-cloud-docs/openwhisk/cli_install.md

   * Target a Cloud Foundry-based namespace.
   ```
-  ibmcloud target -o <org> -s <space>
+  ibmcloud target --cf -o <org> -s <space>
   ```
   {: pre}

-To create and manage entities, you must target a namespace.
-The default namespace, which can be denoted by an underscore (`_`) in some situations, corresponds to the Cloud Foundry-based namespace that is targeted.

-You can create IAM-based spaces to handle your pre-production (staging) and production deployments by creating spaces for each.
-Creating spaces allows {{site.data.keyword.openwhisk_short}} to have two different namespaces that are defined for you.
-Run [`ibmcloud iam space-create`](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_account#ibmcloud_account_space_create) to create more spaces under your organization such "staging" and "production":
+You can create IAM-enabled namespaces to handle your pre-production (staging) and production {{site.data.keyword.openwhisk_short}} deployments by creating namespaces for each.
+Run [`ibmcloud fn namespace create`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_create) to create more namespaces under your organization such as "staging" and "production":

 ```
-ibmcloud iam space-create "staging"
-ibmcloud iam space-create "production"
+ibmcloud fn namespace create staging
+ibmcloud fn namespace create production
 ```
 {: pre}